-- d.
+d.
 Keep a record of the frequency and amplitude in a spreadsheet-you'll be using these data points to graph your Fletcher curve.
-(The 100Hz should be paired with an amplitude of 0.5) - e.
-If you can't hear a tone even after the audio file has finished playing, record that frequency in your spreadsheet with an amplitude of 1 (This will most likely apply to the two tones from step 4 in addition to very high frequencies (Hint: you most likely won't be able to hear the 22kHz frequency)). - f.
-Before plotting the points, convert the amplitudes into decibels using the following equation: # of dB = (-54 \ (1 Amplitude)) + 90 - 6.
-When you've gone through all of the files, plot your data points (Frequency on the x-axis and Amplitude on the y-axis) and show a TA your Fletcher curve.
-(Include this plot in your writeup)
+(The 100Hz should be paired with an amplitude of 0.5)

+e.
+If you can't hear a tone even after the audio file has finished playing, record that frequency in your spreadsheet with an amplitude of 1 (This will most likely apply to the two tones from step 4 in addition to very high frequencies (Hint: you most likely won't be able to hear the 22kHz frequency).

+f.
+Before plotting the points, convert the amplitudes into decibels using the following equation: # of dB = (-54 (1 - Amplitude)) + 90

+When you've gone through all of the files, plot your data points (Frequency on the x-axis and Amplitude on the y-axis) and show a TA your Fletcher curves.
+(Include plots for each member of your team in your writeup.)